Areas of Focus

 By asking researchers to report details of the PPE they use each day, the labs will provide data the system needs to predict demand, allowing Georgia Tech to place large orders and stock a centralized warehouse that will help bridge the gap between supply chain hiccups.
 Based on usage data, the system will know when each lab’s stock of PPE needs to be resupplied from distribution centers located in 22 major laboratory buildings.
 The goal will be for each lab to have a robust three-day supply of PPE at all times.

-“We need to make sure that every researcher, staff member, and graduate student is going to be protected properly,” said Benoit Montreuil, a professor in Georgia Tech’s School of Industrial and Systems Engineering (ISYE) and director of the Georgia Tech Supply Chain & Logistics Institute.
+“We need to make sure that every researcher, staff member, and graduate student is going to be protected properly,” said Benoit Montreuil, Coca-Cola Material Handling & Distribution Chair and professor in Georgia Tech’s H. Milton Stewart School of Industrial and Systems Engineering (ISyE) and director of the Georgia Tech Supply Chain & Logistics Institute.
 “We are dealing with a very volatile situation for supply capacity, lead times, alternate sources, and reliability.
 With this system, we can ensure that the distribution of PPE throughout campus will be done in an efficient, seamless, responsive, and fair way.”

 With $1 billion in sponsored activity during 2019, Georgia Tech has hundreds of research laboratories studying everything from viral antibodies and stem cells to robotics and electronic defense.
 In peak times, those researchers are expected to use 400,000 gloves a month and 20,000 surgical masks.
 With new sanitizing guidelines, they’re expected to use more than 4,000 gallons of hand sanitizer a month – but nobody really knows for sure, because this wasn’t widely required before.